Energy $mart Communities and Green Yorktown had an exclusive screening of BAG IT!

 - Voluntarily ban plastic and paper single-use disposable bags at grocery stores or town-wide.

-- Pass ordinance applying a minimum fee of 5 cents per single-use disposable bag at all grocery stores or town-wide.
+Pass ordinance applying a minimum fee of 5 cents per disposable bag use at all grocery stores or town-wide.

 BAG IT TOWN: TOP 5 BENEFITS